The induced metric and bending lamination on the boundary of convex hyperbolic 3-manifolds: Quasi-Fuchsian manifolds

 and also the map

-where $c^{-}$ is the conformal structure on $S \times \left\{ 0\right\}$ induced by $Q$.
-The following theorem was shown by Chen and Schlenker \cite[Theorem 1.6]{chen2022geometric}. \begin{theorem} Let $h$ and $h^{*}$ respectively be Riemannian metrics on $S$, and denote their curvatures by $k_{h}$ and $k_{h^*}$ respectively (which are not necessarily constant).
+where $c^{-}$ is the conformal structure on $\partial_{\infty}^-Q$.
+The following theorem was shown by Chen and Schlenker \cite[Theorem 1.6]{chen2022geometric}. \begin{theorem} Let $h$ and $h^{*}$ respectively be a Riemannian metrics on $S$, and denote their curvatures by $k_{h}$ and $k_{h^*}$ respectively (which are not necessarily constant).
 We assume that $-1 < k_{h}$ and $k_{h^{*}} < 1$.
 Moreover, we assume that every contractible closed geodesic with respect to $h^{*}$ has length strictly bigger than $2\pi$.
-Let $L$ be a measured lamination on $S$ such that every closed leaf has weight strictly smaller than $\pi$.
-Then, there exists a convex hyperbolic metric $g$ on $M=S\times(0,1)$, the interior of $\overline{M}=S\times[0,1]$, such that: \begin{itemize} \item $g$ induces a metric (respectively third fundamental form) on $S\times \left\{ 0\right\}$ which is isotopic to $h$ (respectively $h^{*}$). \item $g$ induces on $S \times \left\{ 1\right\}$ a pleated surface structure in which its bending lamination is $L$. \end{itemize} Furthermore, the surface $ S \times \left\{ 0\right\}$ is smoothly embedded in $M$. \end{theorem} In particular, the authors show that the maps $M_{k}$ and $M_{\infty,k}$ are bijective.\\ In this paper we will define two maps that are extensions of $M_{k}$ and $M_{\infty,k}$ to the boundary of the convex core.
+Let $c \in \mathcal{T}(S)$ be a conformal structure on $S$.
+Then, there exists a convex hyperbolic metric $g$ on $M=S\times(0,1)$, the interior of $\overline{M}=S\times[0,1]$, such that: \begin{itemize} \item $g$ induces the first fundamental form (respectively third fundamental form) on $S\times \left\{ 0\right\}$ which is isotopic to $h$ (respectively $h^{*}$). \item $g$ induces on $S \times \{1\}$ (which is the boundary at infinity of a quasi-Fuchsian manifold) a conformal structure isotopic to $c$.

+\end{itemize} Furthermore, the surface $S \times \{0\}$ is smoothly embedded and convex in a quasi-Fuchsian manifold $Q_M$, and $M$ is a convex submanifold of $Q_M$ with the same homotopy type. \end{theorem} In particular, the authors show that the maps $Mix_{k}$ and $Mix_{\infty,k}$ are bijective.\\ In this paper we will define two maps that are extensions of $Mix_{k}$ and $Mix_{\infty,k}$ to the boundary of the convex core.
 Let

-Where $L^+$ is the bending lamination on $\partial^+ C(Q)$ and $h^-$ is the induced metric on $\partial^- C(Q)$.\\ Another map is
+Where $\mu^+$ is the bending lamination on $\partial^+ C(Q)$ and $h^-$ is the induced metric on $\partial^- C(Q)$.\\ Another map is :